 Color Language

 DUDES!
 Here are frequently used terms in the shop, so together we can expand *how* we are talking about color.
-I will add to this as more terms come up.
 These are by no means dictionary definitions, just my language of how I communicate about color in general terms.

 Hue: another word for color.
 This can be broad (red, blue, gold) or localized (honey, toffee, ochre)